Cook County Board of Commissioners 2nd district

 Cook County Board of Commissioners 2nd district is a single-member electoral district for the Cook County Board of Commissioners.
 It is currently represented by Michael Scott Jr., a Democrat.

 History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 1994 boundaries

 When the district was first established, it represented central Chicago.

 2001 redistricting

 New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.

 The district continued to entirely lay within the city of Chicago.
 It represented parts of the central city, West Side, and South Side of the city.

 2012 redistricting

 The district, as redistricted in 2012 following the 2010 United States census, continued to lay entirely within the city of Chicago.
 It represents parts of the central city, West Side, and South Side of the city.

 The district was 24.91 square miles (15,942.15 acres).